Gastroesophageal reflux disease

 Esophageal strictures: Narrowing of the esophagus due to scarring, making swallowing difficult.

-Barrett's esophagus: A precancerous condition that can develop in people with long-term GERD.
-It is a worse situation by a manageable disease.
+Barrett’s esophagus: A precancerous condition that can develop in people with long-term GERD.
+It is a worse situation than a manageable disease.

 Effective medicines for GERD: